Bite-Sized Tips for Digital Accessibility at JMU

 Tables can create barriers for people using mobile devices or assistive technology, so try presenting your content using headings and text instead.
 If you need to use a table, follow JMU’s guide on how to properly format tables or watch this short video on how to make an accessible table in Microsoft Word.

 It’s easier than ever to make PDFs accessible to all learners!
-A new feature within Anthology Ally allows you to apply quick fixes to PDFs right in Canvas.
+A new feature within Anthology Ally allows faculty to apply quick fixes to PDFs right in Canvas.
 See this short video of Ally’s PDF Quick Fixes in action.
-Guides are also available to help you create accessible PDFs
+Guides are also available to help you create accessible PDFs.

 Questions?